Definition

 Features

-• regex allow to search, match, and manipulate strings based on patterns.
+• Regular expressions (regex) allow us to search, match, and manipulate strings based on patterns.

 • We can test our regex patterns using tools like regex101.com.